 The tablets are yellow, circular and biconvex.

-If any of the following side effects occur, seek medical assistance:
+If you get any of the following side effects, seek medical assistance:

 - Allergic reaction (swollen lips and face, itchy skin, difficulty breathing)